-A titania oxygen sensor is used on the Corolla GTS except California- and the V-6, 2WD California truck.
+Titania oxygen sensor is used on the Corolla GTS except California- and the V-6, 2WD California truck.
 The sensor uses a thick film of titania at the tip of the element to detect oxygen concentrations in the exhaust gas.
 The key difference between the titania sensor and the more common zirconia sensor used on all other models is that the zirconia element generates voltages according to the oxygen concentration in the exhaust gas.

-The A/F sensor signal voltage varies according to the amount of oxygen sensors in the exhaust stream (see figure).
+The A/F Ratio sensor Toyota (Part No. 89467-...) signal voltage varies according to the amount of oxygen sensors in the exhaust stream (see figure).
 Unlike the signal voltage from a heated oxygen sensors (HO2S), the A/F sensors signal voltage increases as the air-fuel mixture leans and decreases as the air-fuel mixture richens.
 The signal voltage ranges from 0.48 to 0.80 volts!
 While the vehicle runs in closed loop mode, the ECU uses the A/F sensor signal to lengthen or shorten the fuel injector pulse width until attaining a stoichiometric air-fuel mixture.

 The A/F sensor contains a ECU-controlled heater.
 At start-up, the heater helps warm the A/F sensors to quickly operating temperature.
 With minimal exhaust gas flow, the heater keeps the A/F sensor from cooling down.

-The voltage shown on the chart is what one would see if one were using the factory Toyota scan tool to measure the A/F sensor parameter).
+The voltage shown on the chart is what one would see if one were using the factory Toyota scan tool to measure the A/F sensor parameter.
 Toyota states that the output of this sensor can only be measured with a scan tool.
 (It appears that the Toyota factory scan tool and the Vetronix Mastertech with the Toyota OE software are the only tools that support this parameter currently).
-This is not true
+This is not true!
+Besides, on Engines with these Sensors voltage that corresponds with a specific A/F ratio is above (to 4.0 Volts).

-SAE Diagnostic Trouble Codes Toyota (Some)
+Diagnostic Trouble Codes Toyota about Oxygen / AFR Sensors (Some)

 DTC P0125 Insufficient Coolant Temp.
 For Closed Loop (P1154)